deeprest/sagaGitlabMirror/Design.md

 # DESIGN pillars (from gdu.io)
 1. Mantra:  "Mega Man X movement with Metroid exploration in a generated city" or "You are a robotic ninja, fighting large robots and pirating their parts."
 1. Design pillars, describing *feel* (three phrases):  Nimbly pimbly.
-Upgrade!
+Upgrades!
 Irreverent Distractions.
 2. Summary.
 Destroy bad robots and use their parts to improve yourself to save the city!
 3. Features: aiming, modify oneself with exchangeable parts, generated city
 4. Target platform: MacOS, Linux, etc